Sonya Jason teaches private lessons?!

 have to try anything too hard.
 I really like how Sonya gives me stuff out of

-the technique book and also extra fun stuff.
-And I like her dog."
+the technique book and also extra fun stuff."

 |